 From the unicorn and sunflower cupcakes to the buttery chocolate-chip cookies to the ice-cream sandwiches, Tate’s Bake Shop is the one line everyone is willing to stand in.
-Sure, you can find the packaged version back in the city, but trust us: You’ll want to indulge in the freshly made treats while they’re still just a few minutes away.
+Sure, you can find the packaged cookies back in the city, but trust us: You’ll want to indulge in the freshly made treats while they’re just a few minutes away.

 43 N. Sea Rd., Southampton; 631-283-9830 or tatesbakeshop.com

 BLUEBERRY PIE FROM THE BLUE DUCK BAKERY CAFE

 Summer fruit pie season is short and sweet, so don’t miss it.
 Take a trip to the North Fork, where the Blue Duck dishes out the type of pies you dream about long after you’ve had the last bite.
 We’re partial to the blueberry and the cherry.